dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

 If we've done everything correctly, all of the above scenarios should be accounted for and the app should respond appropriately.
 Once all word fields have been populated, the "Go!" button to submit the form should enable (though it won't do anything visible yet).

 If everything works as expected, congratulations!
-You've implemented the Web Speech API with Angular.
+You've implemented speech recognition with Angular.

 ## Aside: Securing Applications with Auth0